In Search of the Real Jesus

 the Bible is a very great gift from our father in heaven, no one should ever elevate the Bible as being on the same level and plane as God, as self-righteous fundamentalist preachers often do in very great error.
 We

-should be highly suspect of anyone who feels the need to rant and rave and shout and otherwise, force what they believe onto someone else, for faith "works by love" and, not the other way around.
+should be highly suspect of anyone who feels the need to rant and rave, wave their arms and shout and otherwise, force what they believe onto someone else, for faith "works by love" and, not the other way around.

 According to the Bible itself, all God requires from us to receive his help is to sincerely call on the name of Jesus and ask him.
 It is advisable that we also ask Jesus to forgive us for being a sinner, because without